Nikhil286240/SNCFETCH/README.md

 2. Pull all files from the github into your catkin workspace.

 3. Copy the two model files used from the "models" folder and paste them into your ".gazebo" folder from the two lines.
+This step is only to have the environment models in the simulation and is not necessary.

   `cp -r catkin_ws/src/models/maze .gazebo/models/`
   `cp -r catkin_ws/src/models/table_marble .gazebo/models/`